makuge/web23-exercise-2/README.md

  Refer to the material in the Moodle course for details.

-**1.2.** Add the code to the `GET /movies` endpoint that you already are familiar with from the first exercise.
+**1.2.** Re-implement the endpoint `GET /movies` that you already are familiar with from the first exercise.
 Make sure you return all the movies of the model as an array.
 This can be accomplished using [Object.values(...)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Object/values).

 **1.3.** Copy the code you wrote in exercise 1 to render the elements to the right place in `index.js`, then you should be fine.

-**Caution:** For this test to pass, you will have to render the `Edit` button that is described in Subtask 2.2.
+**Caution:** For this test to pass, you will have to extend your code from exercise 1 to render the `Edit` button that is described in Subtask 2.2.
 The `button` does not have to do anything just yet, but it has to exist for this test to pass...

 ### Task 2: Add a form to edit a movie